jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ### Adding alternative text

-When inserting an image you can secondary click on it, in the menu that opens you should see a "View alt text" menu item.
+When inserting an image you can secondary click on it, in the menu that opens you should see a "View Alt Text..." menu item.
 Selecting this will open up a panel in the same area as the main accessibility one.
-Here you should a texture where you can enter the alternative text you want for the image.
+Here you should see a text box where you can enter the alternative text you want for the image.
 There is also a checkbox for marking the image as decorative and then some nice explainer text on why alternative text is important.

 \[Screenshots of image secondary click and then alt text panel]